sesh/django-tdd/workshop/0001_GettingStarted.md

 # Getting Ready to Start Coding

-This workshop uses Python 3.6 which you should install based on the instructions for your system.
+This workshop uses Python 3 which you should install based on the instructions for your system.
-We will create a Django project using Django 2.0 inside of a virtual environment.
+We will create a Django project inside of a virtual environment.

 To get started create a virtual environment with Python and activate it: